moffes/samp-srv-crasher-fix/README.md

 Fix Crash Samp Servers

-1. connect to your server's FTP
+1. Сonnect to your server's FTP
 2. Download the updated samp03svr and restart the server